 As well as face-face to sessions, I also offer Skype sessions for those who, for example, due to time or mobility restrictions, may find this more convenient.
 The session will be the same as a face-to-face session, just conducted via a Skype video call.
 Home visits may also be possible for those with profound disabilities.

-Getting to the Millenium Centre and Abbey Place Clinic
+Getting to the Millennium Centre and Abbey Place Clinic

-Location 1: Millenium Centre - Seven minute walk from Rainham station.
+Location 1: Millennium Centre - Seven-minute walk from Rainham station.
 Disabled parking and lift available.
 On-street parking available after 10 am on Gatekeeper Chase.
-There is also a pay and display car park on Orchard Street next to the Millenium Centre.
+There is also a pay and display car park on Orchard Street next to the Millennium Centre.

 Maps & Directions